 The objective of term collocation in our approach is on the one hand the identification of multi-word terms and on the other hand learning lexico-syntactic patterns for extraction of semantic relations.
-In contrast to Smadja (1994), we also consider semantically related words as (Church and Hanks (1989)) do, in addition to so-called true collocations.
-(Church and Hanks (1989)) provide a statistical measure to capture phenomena ranging from semantic relations between banker and trust to lexicosyntactic co-occurrences like succeed a person.
-Daille (1996) claimed that a purely frequency-based measures deliver good results for technical domains.
-However, the drawback of frequency oriented approach is that bad candidates can not be excluded.
+In contrast to [Smadja 1994], we also consider semantically related words as [Church & Hank 1989] do, in addition to so-called true collocations.
+[Church & Hanks 1989] provide a statistical measure to capture phenomena ranging from semantic relations between banker and trust to lexico-syntactic cooccurrences like Nachfolge antreten.
+[Daille 1996] claimed that a purely frequency-based measures deliver good results for technical domains.
+However, the drawback of frequency-oriented approaches is that bad candidates cannot be excluded.
 Therefore, they preferred Log-Likelihood Measure, which takes into account the pair frequency but accepts very little noise for high values.

 Due to the free word-order characteristic of German, it is not sufficient to take into account only bigrams, trigrams etc. as applied in the above approaches.
 Thus, we considered all possible term pairs in a sentence ignoring the linear order.
-We used following association measures: Mutual Information (Church and Hanks (1989)), Log-Likelihood Measures (Daille (1996)), and T-test (Manning and Schütze (1999)).
+We used following association measures: Mutual Information [Church & Hanks, 1989], Log-Likelihood Measures [Daille 1996], and T-test [Manning & Schütze 1999].
 Let us give a short explanation of the different measures: